 The New Shares offered by the Prospectus may not be offered or sold directly or indirectly in or into the United States or to, or for the account or benefit of, any US Persons, except pursuant to an exemption from the registration requirements of the US Securities Act for offers and sales of securities that do not involve any public offering contained in Section 4(a)(2) of the US Securities Act and analogous exemptions under state securities laws.
 In particular, investors should note that the New Shares have not been and will not be registered under the US Securities Act or with any securities regulatory authority of any state or other jurisdiction of the United States and the Company has not registered, and does not intend to register, as an investment company under the US Investment Company Act.
-The New Shares are being offered only to (i) US Persons who are QIBs and QPs and (ii) investors who are not US Persons outside of the United States in "offshore transactions" as defined in and pursuant to Regulation S.
+No offer, purchase, sale or transfer of the New Shares may be made except under circumstances which will not result in the Company being required to register as an investment company under the US Investment Company Act.
+The New Shares are being offered only to (i) US Persons who are reasonably believed to be QIBs and QPs and who deliver to the Company and Jefferies an Investor Representation Letter and (ii) investors who are not US Persons outside of the United States in "offshore transactions" as defined in and pursuant to Regulation S.